Fayzimurod/crypter-nft-marketplace/README.md

 - `crypto-ui`
 - `dashboard`

-This setup provides a professional and comprehensive GitHub presence for your project!
+This setup provides a professional and comprehensive GitHub presence for your project! -->

 ## 👏 Acknowledgements

 - Bootstrap team for the amazing framework
 - Icons provided by Bootstrap Icons
 - NFT card designs inspired by modern marketplace trends

+##

+> **⚠️ WARNING:** This is a UI demo only. **DO NOT** enter real credit card details, passwords, or personal information.
+All form fields are for visual demonstration purposes.